rzuritamilla/phr/gip-twmodel/PITCHME.md

 Do something small soon.
 To boost confidence

 @ul
-- Invite external speakers.
-Follow up a day latter to encourage collaboration
+- Invite external speakers (follow up)
+- Organize a (weekly) reading group (impact on your work)
+- Organize a small workshop (SENSE)
+- Organize regular tutorials (Hands-on sessions)
+- Work on meaningful problems: BMGF grand challenges, NWA,...
+@ulend

-- Organize a (weekly) reading group: how might this publication change your research? what did the author fail to do? what new directions does this paper open up?
+Note: Follow up a day latter to encourage collaboration. how might this publication change your research? what did the author fail to do? what new directions does this paper open up?
 Send summary to those that could not participate.
-- Organize a small workshop (SENSE)
-- Organize regular tutorials (Hands-on sessions.
-Plans with Luis/eScience center)
-- Work on meaningful problems: BMGF grand challenges, NWA, read general scientific journals or news...

 --
 ### Team A
 @title[team A]